The Bankrate promise

 SBA loan alternatives

 SBA loans aren’t always easy to get.
-Lenders may set stringent requirements to apply and you have to provide a substantial amount of information to even be considered for the loan.
+Lenders may set stringent requirements to apply, and you must provide substantial information to even be considered.
 If your startup plan isn’t buttoned up perfectly, you may have difficulty getting an SBA loan.